atharva-p/guides/dataStructuesAlgorithms.md

 ```

 If an expression uses two different data types, java will use widdening (if compatible) to compute the expression.
 For example, while carrying out `3 * 5.6` java will convert the entire expression into float and the output will be in float.

+## (Video 9) Conditionals

+### When to use a for loop and when to use a while loop

+**For loop** - Use this when you know how many times the loop is going to run.
+For example, print the first 10 numbers

+**While loop** - Use this when you don't know how many times the loop will run.
+For example, take input from user until the user presses a particular button.

+### Difference between do while and while loop

+**do while** - In a do while loop, the loop will execute at least once and then the while condition will be checked.
+Use in cases where running the loop at least once is a requirement.

+**while** - Loop may not even run once if the while condition fails